LOADING ...

 "Here, Toby, seek him, if your equal to the work!"

-"I wouldn't him with a fork, why, he's as filthy as a Turk."
+"I wouldn't touch him a fork, why, he's as filthy as a Turk."

-This badinage the poor wretch took with good grace
+This badinage the poor took with stoical good grace

-In fact, he smiled as though he thought struck the proper place
+In fact, he smiled as though he thought he'd struck the proper

-Why, to be in good company would make a deacon proud."
+Why, to be in such good company make a deacon proud."

 "Give me a - that's what I want - I'm out of funds, you know

-When I had cash to treat the gang, this hand was slow
+When I had cash to treat the gang, this was never slow

 What?
-You laugh as tho' you thought pocket never held a sou
+You laugh as tho' you thought this never held a sou

 Why, I was fixed as well, my boys, as of you."

-"There, thanks - that's me nicely - God bless you one and all
+"There, thanks - that's braced me - God bless you one and all

-you a song?
-No, I can't do that - my singing days are past
+Give you a song?
+No, I can't do that - my singing days are

-"Say, Give me another whiskey and tell you what I'll do
+"Say, Give me whiskey and I'll tell you what I'll do

-I'll you a funny story and a fact I promise, too
+I'll tell you a funny and a fact I promise, too

 That I was ever a decent man, not a one of you would

-But, I was some four of five years back - say, us another drink.
+But, I was four of five years back - say, give us another drink.

-"Fill her up, Joe, I want to put some life my frame
+"Fill her up, Joe, I to put some life into my frame

-fingers - there, that's the scheme - and corkin' whisky, too
+Five fingers - there, that's the scheme - and whisky, too

-Well, here's luck, boys; and landlord, my regards to you.
+Well, here's luck, and landlord, my best regards to you.

 "You've treated me pretty kindly and I'd to tell you how

-I to be the dirty sot you see before you now
+I came to be the dirty sot you see you now

 As I told you once, I was a man a muscle, frame and health

-"I was a painter - not one that on bricks and wood
+"I was a painter - not one daubed on bricks and wood

 I worked at my canvas and I was bidding fair to rise

-'Coz gradually I saw the star of before my eyes.
+gradually I saw the star of fame before my eyes.

-"I made a perhaps you've seen, 'tis called the 'CHASE OF FAME'
+"I made a picture perhaps you've seen, 'tis called the OF FAME'

-It brought me fifteen hundred pounds and to my name
+It me fifteen hundred pounds and added to my name

 And then I met a - now comes the funny part

-With that petrified my brain and sunk into my heart.
+With eyes that petrified my and sunk into my heart.

-"Why don't you laugh? it's funny the vagabond you see
+"Why don't you laugh? funny that the vagabond you see

-And when her loving lips touched mine it me to heaven.
+And when her loving lips touched it carried me to heaven.

-"Boys, did you ever see a for whom your soul you'd give
+"Boys, did you ever see a girl for whom soul you'd give

-With a like the Milo Venus, too beautiful to live
+With a form like the Milo Venus, too beautiful to

 With eyes like the purest of and a wealth of chestnut hair?

-"I was working on a portrait one in May
+"I was on a portrait one afternoon in May

-And Madeline admired it and much to my
+And Madeline admired it and to my surprise

 My friend had my darlin' and I was left alone

-And ere a year of misery had above my head
+And ere a year of had passed above my head

-The that I had treasured so, had tarnished and was dead.
+The jewel I had treasured so, had tarnished and was dead.

-I thought you'd be amused and laughing all the
+I thought you'd be amused and all the while

-Come, laugh like me; why 'tis only and women that would cry.
+Come, laugh like me; why 'tis only babes and women that cry.

-"Say, boys, if you'd me just another whiskey, I'll really be glad
+"Say, boys, if give me just another whiskey, I'll really be glad

-And I'll draw right here a of the face that drove me mad
+And draw right here a picture of the face that drove me mad

-And you see the lovely Madeline upon the barroom floor."
+And you shall see the lovely Madeline the barroom floor."

-Another drink and with chalk in the vagabond began
+Another drink and with in hand the vagabond began

-To sketch a face that well buy the soul of any man
+To a face that well might buy the soul of any man

 With a fearful shriek, he and fell across the picture - dead.